 by Joe Swenson

-After 6 months of work, my first violin is almost finished.
-I got to play it for a week and realized I had not brough it to its full potential.
-Was missing lots of lower frequencies - sounding kind if thin.
+The first violin came out better than I expected.
+I got to play it in the white for a week and realized I had not brough it to its full potential.
+It was missing lots of lower frequencies - sounding kind if thin.
 I assumed that was due to the fact in my plate tuning I only paid attention to the tomnes and not the overall plat thickness and total mass of the top plate.

 I decided to take off the top plate again and finish scraping the plate down to its "proper" thickness of about 2.5 mm.
 Doing that reduces the mass of the top plate from 74 gm down to 66 gm right in the middle of the recommended 61 to 71 gm range.
 I also cvleaned up the inside of the violin from extra glue from gluing the back.
 One of the traits of good vilin making is a well built instrument with attention to detail, even in areas you can't see once the violin is assembled.
 So I also scraped the corner blocks to even up their inside face.